Overview

 • Spot Instance pricing - AWS's surplus compute capacity is discounted (up to 90% off the On-Demand rate) for these EC2 instances, but they are only suitable for temporary usage.

-• Savings Plans pricing - Like RIs, SPs offer discounted per hour billing rates for committing to use a specific resource capacity over the course of one or three years.
+• Savings Plans pricing – Like RIs, SPs offer discounted per-hour billing rates for committing to use a specific resource capacity over the course of one or three years.
 Pricing is measured in dollars per hour.

-• Dedicated Host pricing - This option refers to charges for a physical Amazon EC2 server that is private to you.
-It also enables you to use your existing licenses, including SUSE Linux Enterprise Server license, Windows Server, and SQL Server.
+• Dedicated Host pricing – This option refers to charges for a physical Amazon EC2 server that is private to you.
+It also enables you to use your existing licenses, including SUSE Linux Enterprise Server, Windows Server, and SQL Server.
 Pricing is either per hour (On-Demand) or Reserved (up to 70% off the On-Demand rate with commitment).

 Here are some things to keep in mind when using Amazon ECS with Amazon EC2: